 - Summaries of EPA consultations with Indian Tribes

 - Clean Water Act Action Plan Implementation Priorities

 - The Proposed NPDES Electronic Reporting Rule Webinar Presentation to States (August 27, 2013)

 The proposed NPDES E-rule moves EPA and states into the 21st Century by taking advantage of advances in information technology, expands EPA efforts to provide meaningful data to the public, and supports the EPA-wide effort to move from paper to electronic reporting.
 It will provide EPA and states the ability to strategically address the most serious water pollution problems while using limited resources efficiently.
 States will realize a significant reduction in reporting burden and cost savings due to electronic reporting from facilities rather than having to enter paper reporting into data systems.

 Find documents and submit comments related to this rulemaking at regulations.gov within Docket Number EPA-HQ-OECA-2009-0274.
 On regulations.gov you can submit or view public comments, and access the index listing of the contents of this public docket and other supporting documents.

 Electronic Reporting Tools

-EPA intends to work with states, tribes, territories, and third-party software vendors to develop and have in place all of the electronic reporting tools and National Environmental Information Exchange Network protocols required to implement this regulation prior to the effective date of the final rule.
+EPA is working with states, tribes, territories, and third-party software vendors to develop and have in place all of the electronic reporting tools and National Environmental Information Exchange Network protocols required to implement this regulation prior to the effective date of the final rule.
 EPA is not proposing that NPDES-regulated facilities must use an EPA-developed electronic reporting tool.
 Rather, EPA is providing the flexibility for facilities to have a range of options including:

 - an EPA electronic reporting tool,